JAG-ROSA/THP_GET_A_Band_Fiinal_Project/README.md

 * As a registered user, I can choose my event's location and see matching artists
 * As a registered user, I can choose one or several music genres (strict or inclusive) and see matching artists
 * As a registered user, I can combine the latter three filters as I please in my query
-* As a registered user, I can send a booking request to an artist and pay for it online
+* As a registered user, I can send a booking request to an artist and pay for it online, provided that I filled in my profile with my first and last name
 * As a registered user, I can cancel a booking request or an approved booking up to a week before my event, and be refunded
 * As a registered user, I can communicate via a private chat with the artists I have bookings and booking requests with
 * As a registered user, I can leave a review on an artist when my event with them is complete